California Independent Contractor Law (2023)

 Many employers misclassify workers to avoid giving them California overtime pay and minimum wage.
 But their workers can file a lawsuit for misclassification and can recover penalties as high as $25,000 per worker.

-Below we discuss the legal test for whether someone is improperly classified as an “independent contractor” under California independent-contractor misclassification law.
+Below we discuss the legal test for whether someone is improperly classified as an “independent contractor” under California independent contractor misclassification law.

-Misclassified as an Independent Contractor?
+Misclassified as an Independent Contractor in California?

 Find out.
 Speak confidentially with one of our attorneys.
 Consultations are free and no obligations.